notwa/lips/NOTES.md

 the reason for the copying is that taking indexes into an array (statements) that you're removing elements from is A Bad Idea.

-variable-declaring statements (`!VAR`) are read to a dictionary table, for future replacement of their keys with values by the `:lookup` method.
+all expression tokens are evaluated, and all variable tokens are substituted.

-note that the variable-parsing code itself calls `:lookup` through `:check`, so new variables can simply copy the values of previous variables.
+variable-declaring statements (`!VAR`) are read to a dictionary table for future substitution of their keys with values.

 labels (`!LABEL`) are checked for RELLABEL tokens to collect for later replacement in pass 2.